Manan-Chhajed/kafka-go-explore/README.md

-# Kafka Producer-Consumer with Go
+# Apache Kafka Producer-Consumer with Go

 This project demonstrates a Kafka Producer-Consumer system built with Go.
 It includes a REST API for sending messages to a Kafka producer, which are consumed and processed by a Kafka consumer.